PaintSplasher/phpvms7_SPPassport/README.md

 If you’re using the Disposable Theme, you’ll find an additional folder called **DisposableTheme** in ``/modules/SPPassport/Resources/views``.
 Simply replace all files there with the original ones.

+If you’re using the SPTheme, you’ll find an additional folder called **SPTheme** in ``/modules/SPPassport/Resources/views``.
+Simply replace all files there with the original ones.

 ## Installation and Updates

 _Make sure the name of the folder you upload is **SPPassport**._